denyshutsal/react-notes-app/README.md

 View project in browser -> [click me!](https://denyshutsal.github.io/react-notes-app/)

+### Expanded the functionality of the application by adding the following features:

+- Sync notes with localStorage
+- Add note summary titles
+- Move modified notes to the top of the list
+- Delete notes

+---

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).